dotCMS/plugin-seeds/OSGi/com.dotcms.staticpublish.listener/README.md

 # Static Publish Plugin

-This plugin allows to push static content from a dotCMS sender to a remote server using SSH File Transfer Protocol (SFTP).
-It is done through a push publishing listener that will be subscribed to an event (SingleStaticPublishEndpointSuccessEvent) once this plugin is deployed on dotCMS as a dynamic plugin.
+This plugin enables the push publishing of static objects from a dotCMS sender to a remote server using SSH File Transfer Protocol (SFTP).
+It is done through a push publishing listener that is subscribed to an event `SingleStaticPublishEndpointSuccessEvent`, once this plugin is deployed on dotCMS as a dynamic plugin.

 For further information about dotCMS Dynamic Plugins and Push Publishing Listeners, please visit: